+This compares to the existing approach with no changes as shown below:

+Figure 2: Future State with No Changes

-Preferred (Biennial) Option: Biennially update the savings Goals to adjust for updated technical inputs, DEER values and major updates to avoided costs, then maintain these inputs for the 2 year P&G period.
+Biennial Updates: Biennially update the savings Goals to adjust for updated technical inputs, engineering (DEER) values and major updates to avoided costs, then maintain these inputs for the 2 year P&G period unless the Commission determines that significant changes in conditions warrant updating values used in both portfolio assessment and goal setting.

 Avoided Cost: Incorporate the most recent IDER Major Avoided Cost updates into the P&G Study similar to the 2016/2017 Avoided Cost update being aligned with the 2018 P&G Study.
 Maintain the avoided costs for portfolio implementation and assessment for the 2 years aligned with the P&G study.

 Technical Inputs: Incorporate latest engineering values into the P&G study.
 Previously the study used engineering values that were three years older than the values used in portfolio assessment.
-Now DEER updates are n+2 allowing for P&G inputs to align with the Start year of the study.
+Now DEER updates are n+2 allowing for P&G inputs to align with the start year of the study.
 Maintain the technical inputs for portfolio implementation and assessment for the 2 years aligned with the P&G Study.

 Calibration: Utilize the most current program data from CEDARS.
 Current P&G Study calibration stops at 2016 data due to the switch from EE Stats to CEDARS and model limitations.
+(Calibration is a more labor intensive process that would require additional stakeholder feedback if it were to be completed on an annual basis.)

-Changes: Incorporate erroneous values as required, maintain inputs until the next P&G update.
+Changes: Incorporate erroneous values as required, maintain input vintages until the next P&G update.

-Administration: Adjusts current P&G study process to align with input availability, maintains stakeholder input opportunities, provides market stability for Third-Parties and PAs, and does not increase CPUC staff burden.
-Aligns with the 2nd year annual report process described in Section 4.1.
+Advantages: This proposal adjusts the current process to align input vintages of Potential and Goals with portfolio assessment, maintains stakeholder input opportunities, provides market stability for Third-Parties and PAs, and does not increase CPUC staff burden.
+It also aligns with the 2nd year annual report process described in Section 4.1.

-Figure 2: Alternate Option - Annual P&G Refresh

-Alternate (Annual) Option: Update the Potential and Goals Study annually with the latest technical inputs , DEER values and major updates to avoided costs.
-In years when a full P&G Study is not being conducted, the P&G team would conduct only a smaller “off-year update”.

-Avoided Cost: Incorporate most recent IDER Avoided Cost updates into the P&G Study and off-year updates.
-This approach would incorporate both major and minor updates.
-Update the avoided costs for portfolio implementation and assessment to align with the P&G Study off-year update.

-Technical Inputs: Incorporate latest engineering values into the P&G study and off-year updates.
-Update the technical inputs for portfolio implementation and assessment to align with the P&G Study off-year update.

-Calibration: Utilize most current program data from CEDARS.
-Current calibration stops at 2016 data due to the switch from EE Stats to CEDARS and model limitations.

-Changes: Incorporate erroneous values as required, maintain inputs until the annual P&G update.

-Administration: Increase frequency of current P&G Study process to an annual basis and/or truncated stakeholder feedback periods, utilizes best available data for Third-Parties, IOUs and stakeholders.
+Additional Regulatory Considerations: Should the Commission find that circumstances have materially changed to warrant updates to avoided costs, engineering assumptions, or the potential and goals prior to the proposed cycle, they may issue a resolution or decision detailing the proposed change, the impact to goal and portfolio, and direction for how to handle the proposed change (i.e. update Potential and Goals or guidance to PAs and impacts to the marketplace).
+All changes should take into account the interdependencies of the potential and goals, avoided costs, and engineering assumptions.

 7.0 Reporting Requirements

 To provide the Commission and its staff, as well as stakeholders and market actors visibility into PAs’ portfolio and program initiatives, PA’s will continue to submit quarterly data reports via the CEDARs platform.
 Quarterly reports consist of a data submission on a PA’s progress on savings, expenditures and other targets.